 Many employers request that employees don’t bring their mobile devices to work, which is ridiculous.
-No matter how inconvenient it is for data security, we live in a world where everyone has a portable computer in their pocket.
+No matter how inconvenient it is for data security, we live in a world where everyone has a portable computer or a smartwatch in their pocket.

 However, it is very reasonable for employers to request that employees use work devices for work projects.
 It may mean that employers need to provide those devices, to make sure that malware and virus controls are sufficient for the information that they need to protect.
 But it’s a better policy than barring mobile use.

 When you’re designing IT policies at work, it’s important to remember that you’re creating policies that need to be enforced by people.
-If you don’t create policies that respect that your employees are responsible adults, it’s much more likely that they’ll ignore the policies.
+If your policies don’t treat employees as responsible adults, they’re more likely to be ignored.

 And if you don’t believe that your employees are responsible adults, then you need to ask yourself: Why did you hire them in the first place?